← Back to research

 What percentage of Abnormal AI's PRs come from coding agents?

-13% of merged pull requests at Abnormal AI come from internal background agents — the highest publicly reported percentage as of February 2026.
+13% of pull requests at Abnormal AI come from internal background agents, as disclosed by VP of AI Shrivu Shankar in February 2026 — among the highest company-wide percentages publicly reported at the time.

 What infrastructure does Abnormal AI use for their agents?